-- Homework must be typed and submitted as PDFs using the
+- Homework must be submitted in PDF format using the

-due.
-(Gradescope can also be accessed from the course Canvas site.)
+(Gradescope can also be accessed from the course Canvas site.

-(even if you are taking it with a different course number).
-The site will
+even if you are taking it with a different course number.

-ask you for an entry code; it is X3N6BN.
+If the site asks you for an entry code, it is K33R4K.)

 - Blog Posts: 10%